dart-lang/sdk/runtime/vm/service/service.md

 If _objectId_ is a temporary id which has expired, then then _Expired_ [Sentinel](#sentinel) is returned.

-If _objectId_ refers to an object which has been collected by the VM's garbage collector, then the _Collected_ [Sentinel](#sentinel) is returned.
+If _objectId_ refers to a heap object which has been collected by the VM's garbage collector, then the _Collected_ [Sentinel](#sentinel) is returned.

+If _objectId_ refers to a non-heap object which has been deleted, then the _Collected_ [Sentinel](#sentinel) is returned.

 If the object handle has not expired and the object has not been collected, then an [Object](#object) will be returned.